If registering using the Pay By Check form, when is the full payment amount due?

 What if my daughter does not like her assigned class schedule?
 What is the procedure for changing a class?

-How may I reach the Director and Assistant Director once the program is in session?
+How may I reach the staff during the program?

 What is the morning drop-off procedure?